avermeulen/object-oriented-programming-introduction/README.md

 ```

 You will notice that each instance of the Car class have the same methods, but the state of their internal data is different.
-Exactly what a Car do internal when it accelerates is not clear, but you can ask each Car Object about it's `currentSpeed`.
-Note that `currentSpeed` attribute is read only from outside of the Object.
+Exactly what a Car do internally when it accelerates is not clear, but you can ask each Car Object about it's `currentSpeed`.
+Note that `currentSpeed` attribute is readonly from outside of the Object.

 Doing this will result in an error: